AlexvZyl/nvim/.github/README.md

 This config has a decent amount of work and is basically a fully fledged IDE.
 Why didn't I use [LunarVim](https://github.com/LunarVim/LunarVim), [NvChad](https://github.com/NvChad/NvChad) or [SpaceVim](https://github.com/liuchengxu/space-vim)?
 I like doing things myself.

+> [!WARNING]
-Currently I am running tokyonight, so just do `colorscheme nordic` if you rather want nordic.
+> Currently I am running tokyonight, so just do `colorscheme nordic` if you rather want nordic.

 > [!NOTE]
 > I try to keep all of the key bindings in [one file](https://github.com/AlexvZyl/nvim/blob/main/lua/alex/keymaps/init.lua).